-Conference asserts that anti-trade union restrictions represent a direct attack on workers' rights to fair pay, decent jobs and good terms and conditions.
+Conference asserts that anti-trade union restrictions represent a direct attack on workers' rights to fair pay, decent jobs and good terms and conditions and must continue to be resisted.

 Congress decries the fact that trade unions are subjected to draconian legislation that severely impacts on workers' ability to organise and defend their rights at work.